- Date:

 - providing personal protective equipment (PPE), such as ear and eye protection.

-Where the controls include development of procedures for the safe operation and/or use of plant and equipment, a Safe work procedure template should be completed and displayed adjacent to all items of static plant and accessible to operators of portable plant.
+Where the controls include development of procedures for the safe operation and/or use of plant and equipment, a Safe work procedure template (DOCX)(opens in a new window) should be completed and displayed adjacent to all items of static plant and accessible to operators of portable plant.

 Plant and equipment that is identified as being unsafe must be isolated and tagged as per the Equipment Isolation and Tag Out Procedure.